daniel-simpson/blog/content/posts/2009-05-20---stay-tuned.md

 tags:
 - "old"
 - "blog"
-description: "I have recently moved host and have changed the blog configuration to run off a database instead of flat XML files."
+description: "I have recently moved host and have changed the blog configuration to run off a database instead of flat XML files."
 ---
 I have recently moved host and have changed the blog configuration to run off a database instead of flat XML files.